idroot45/catetan/_posts/2019-12-14-home-vs-watford.md

 The Egyptian stepped inside the full-back and, just when it looked like Watford’s recovering defenders might deny him, dispatched a clinical curler into the top corner off his right foot.

-{% include figure caption="Mohamed Salah's double gave Liverpool a 2-0 win from a tense Premier League clash with Watford on Saturday afternoon." image_path="https://d3j2s6hdd6a7rg.cloudfront.net/v2/uploads/media/default/0001/100/d6abc2d5107e4a7d826a53a976cf7eeec7fd2a4f.jpeg" %}
+{% include figure caption="Mo Salah's first goal assisted by Sadio Mane" image_path="https://d3j2s6hdd6a7rg.cloudfront.net/v2/uploads/media/default/0001/100/d6abc2d5107e4a7d826a53a976cf7eeec7fd2a4f.jpeg" %}

 The away team squandered another golden chance three minutes before the break, Sarr emulating Doucoure after Deulofeu’s cross was pushed into his path by Alisson Becker.